 I first became aware of Fabian socialism from Gary Allen’s book “None Dare Call It Conspiracy”.
-He calls it creeping socialism, which gave me some idea of how it worked.
-I didn’t realize there was quite a bit more to the story until I listened to Gary Allen’s talk: Fabian Socialists and You.
-It got me interested in knowing more.
+He calls it creeping socialism, which gave me some idea of how it works.
+Gary Allen’s talk on the Fabian Society opened my eyes even more: Fabian Socialists and You.

-In the talk, Gary suggested a book called “Keynes at Harvard“, a Veritas Foundation staff study directed by Zygmund Dobbs.
+During the talk, Gary suggests a book called “Keynes at Harvard“.
+It is the result of a Veritas Foundation staff study directed by Zygmund Dobbs.
 It was originally published in the early 60s and tells of the spread of socialism on college campuses—starting with Harvard.
 The spread of socialism was made possible by the Fabian Society, a group of British socialists who advocated the overthrow of capitalism through stealth and deception rather than violent revolution.

 John Maynard Keynes, a Fabian socialist, was strongly influenced by Fabian professors as well as his father.
 His theory of economics was well-received by socialists, communists, and fascists around the world.
 Unfortunately, it was also well-received by socialists and communists who held high positions in the U.S. Government, such as in the State Department and the Treasury.
 Through Roosevelt and the New Deal, Keynesism became the officially recognized economic theory.